2023 Aragonese regional election

-A regional election was held in Aragon on Sunday, 28 May 2023, to elect the 11th Cortes of the autonomous community.
+A regional election was held in Aragon on 28 May 2023 to elect the 11th Cortes of the autonomous community.
 All 67 seats in the Cortes were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain.

 The election saw a victory for the People's Party (PP) which benefitted from the collapse of Citizens (CS).
 Together with the far-right Vox, the PP was able to command a majority of seats in the Cortes.
 The previous government, formed by the Spanish Socialist Workers' Party (PSOE), Podemos, Aragonese Union (CHA) and the Aragonese Party (PAR) under two-term Aragonese president Javier Lambán, fell five seats short of a majority even with the support of United Left (IU).
 As a result, PP leader Jorge Azcón was able to become new regional president through a coalition with Vox.
 This coalition government would last until July 2024, when Vox leader Santiago Abascal forced the break up of all PP–Vox governments at the regional level over a national controversy regarding the distribution of unaccompanied migrant minors among the autonomous communities, after which the PP was left in minority.

 Overview

-Under the 2007 Statute of Autonomy, the Cortes of Aragon were the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2007 Statute of Autonomy, the Cortes of Aragon was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Cortes of Aragon expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Gazette of Aragon (BOA), with election day taking place 54 days after the decree's publication.
+The previous election was held on 26 May 2019, which meant that the chamber's term would have expired on 26 May 2023.
+The election decree was required to be published in the BOA no later than 2 May 2023, setting the latest possible date for election day on 25 June 2023.

+The regional president had the prerogative to dissolve the Cortes of Aragon at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one.
+In the event of an investiture process failing to elect a regional president within a two-month period from the Cortes's reconvening, the chamber was to be automatically dissolved and a fresh election called.